 Q: Should I write specific guitar models or amp brands?

-A: Yes — Stratocaster through cranked Marshall is way more reliable than electric guitar.
-Suno has learned the tonal differences from training data and uses them.
+A: Yes.
+Stratocaster through cranked Marshall is far more reliable than electric guitar. v5.5 has learned tonal differences from its training data and responds to named gear.

-Q: My classic rock sounds too clean — fix?
+Q: My classic rock sounds too clean — how do I fix it?

-A: Add analog tape warmth, vintage tube amp tone, slight tape compression, big-room drum sound.
-Suno’s default is too dry and digital for 70s rock authenticity.
+A: Add analog tape warmth, vintage tube amp tone, slight tape compression, big-room drum sound and the negative no modern pop polish.
+Suno’s default mix is too dry and digital for 70s rock.

-Q: How do I get the Keith-Moon-style explosive drums?
+Q: How do I get Keith-Moon-style explosive drums?

 Q: Can I do Mandarin classic rock with these templates?

-A: Yes — Style in English, lyrics in Mandarin.
-The result will feel like 80s-90s Hong Kong rock (Beyond / Tat Ming Pair era) especially with the heartland and arena templates.
+A: Yes.
+Put the template in the Styles field (English) and write Chinese lyrics in the Lyrics field.
+The result feels like 80s-90s Hong Kong rock (Beyond / Tat Ming Pair era), especially with the heartland and arena templates.

-A: Always include both the decade and the production style: 70s analog production with tube amp warmth or 80s arena rock with gated reverb drums.
-The era cue is what locks the sound.
+A: Always pair the decade with a production style: 70s analog production with tube amp warmth or 80s arena rock with gated reverb drums.
+The era cue plus an inline negative like no modern pop polish is what locks the sound.

 Related articles